Sundus96/project/README.md

 # project 1
-this is my project on github
+this is my first project on github